bradp-builds/Patch-Sentinel/README.md

 ## GitHub Actions

 This repository includes a pre-built workflow at `.github/workflows/schedule.yml`.
-Fork the whole repo and set the following in your copy:
+Fork the repo and set the following in your copy:

 **Secrets** (repo → Settings → Secrets and variables → Actions):
 - `DISCORD_WEBHOOK_URL`